TheMaster1127/HTpy/DOCUMENTATION.md

 This function is essential for converting string representations of numbers or floating-point numbers into integers when performing calculations, comparisons, or storing numeric data in variables.

 ---

-Got it!
-Here's the markdown formatted explanation for the `float` function in HTpy:

 ### float <a id="float"></a>